 A Sub-Trope of So Was X and Anti-Advice.

 A Sister Trope to Abomination Accusation Attack, Chewbacca Defense, Godwin's Law.

 Compare also to Real Men Hate Sugar (people come to hate something normally considered pleasant due to cultural/gender expectations of what is considered "mature" or "masculine").

 See Villains Out Shopping for examples of evildoers doing innocuous things.
 The Inverse trope is What Would X Do?.

 Please note that this page is for examples where X is claimed to be bad due to being done, eaten, read, watched or whatever by demonstrably bad people.
 It's not for cases where the meaning is more "Look, just because he/she/it does/eats/reads/watches X, doesn't mean he/she/it is a good person.".
 It's the difference between the fallacious argument "Hitler ate sugar, therefore sugar is bad" and the valid argument "Even Hitler ate sugar.
 Eating sugar does not automatically make you nice".

 Averted in Watchmen, where Rorschach uses the correct logic associated with this trope:

 Nite Owl II on how he couldn't believe Adrian was the Big Bad: He's a pacifist, a vegetarian...

 Rorschach: Hitler was vegetarian.

 In Batman: Fortunate Son. it is retconned that Bruce's parents told him to stop listening to rock and roll on the night that they were killed.
-Therefore, he comes to the conclusion that rock and roll is evil!
+Therefore, he comes to the conclusion that rock and roll is death, crime, and the rage of a beast!
 Or something like that.